-Spinal stenosis is the narrowing of spinal canal.
+Spinal stenosis is the narrowing of the spinal canal.
 It is more common in older populations, mainly after 50 years of age.
 As the degeneration takes place in the vertebrae, the spinal canal narrows down.
 As a result, it may push the spinal cord inside the spinal canal.
 Spinal Stenosis usually occurs in the cervical and lumbar area.
 Patients may or may not show symptoms or restrictions in their daily routine.
-The presence, as well as severity of signs and symptoms, depends on the severity of the condition and varies from person to person.
+The presence, as well as the severity of signs and symptoms, depends on the severity of the condition and varies from person to person.
 Continue reading “Spinal Stenosis”

 The aim of this article is to talk about some important stretches for low back pain.
 I talked about Sciatic nerve pain as well as low back pain in my previous articles.
 In this article, I focus on combination stretching exercises to reduce sciatica pain as well as low back pain.
-The stretches below will help alleviate the pain on both left and right side.
+The stretches below will help alleviate the pain on both the left and right side.
 So let’s get started!!

-Stretching exercises are necessary in many ways.
+Stretching exercises are necessary for many ways.
 An athlete needs to stretch his/her muscles prior and after any workout.
 A recreational player needs stretching to avoid any DOMS (Delayed onset of Muscle Soreness).
 A person who is exercising to gain muscle strength also needs to stretch the muscles after his exercise regime.
 A person suffering from injury or back pain stretches the muscles just to feel better.
 No matter what level a person is at for exercises, they need to stretch the muscles.
-Stretching is done for whole body and all muscles.
+Stretching is done for the whole body and all muscles.

-Sciatic pain affects a wide range of the population.
+Sciatica pain affects a wide range of the population.
 The pain can show itself as numbness and be tingling in a leg, starting usually from low back or buttock area, going down to thigh, knee or all the way to the ankle, usually one side of body… unable to sit, stand or walk without pain.
 As a physical therapist, I meet at least two to four people a day who complains of sciatic pain – and they are not necessarily my patients, but my colleagues, my friends, relatives of my patients, my family members and a few of my readers.
 Sciatica affects young age, middle age, and old age people.
 And how can I forget wonderful pregnancy and Sciatica?
 So, today, let’s talk about what is Sciatic Pain and how physical therapy can help to treat it.